wilsonmar/wilsonmar.github.io/_posts/2019-03-21-flutter-dev.md

 1. Check for macOS devices to ensure Flutter can find and connect to your macOS device correctly, run flutter devices in your preferred terminal:

    <pre>flutter devices</pre>

+   <a name="Testing"></a>

+   ## Testing mobile apps

+   <a target="_blank" href="https://codelabs.developers.google.com/codelabs/flutter-app-testing/#0">How to Test a Flutter app</a>

+1. Create an Android emulator, download Android Studio which also supports Flutter development, and follow the instructions in Create and manage virtual devices.

+1. Create an iOS simulator, you will need a Mac environment.
+Download XCode, and follow the instructions in Simulator Overview > Use Simulator > Open and close a simulator.

 ## Tutorials